Alex-Teyss/Alex-Teyss/README.md

-# Hi, I’m @Alex-Teyss, Ruby On Rails, React, Vue Full-Stack developer. :smile:
+# Hi, I’m @Alex-Teyss, Ruby On Rails, React, Vue Full-Stack Web developer. :smile:

 # Main stack:
   - Ruby On Rails with React or Vue otherwise I use Stimulus, or basic views.